kr-colab/disperseNN/README.md

 Simulation programs other than SLiM may be used to make training data, as long as the output is processed into tensors of the necessary shape.
 Given the strict format of the input files, we do not recommend users attempt to generate training data from sources other than SLiM.

+In practice, we use 1000 or more simulations like the above one for a given training run (and then subsample from each simulation to achieve a training set of 50,000).
+Ideally simulations should be run on a high performance computing cluster.

 ### Training

 Below is an example command for the training step.
-This example uses tree sequences as input (again, feel free to kill this command.
-We don't need the output for any downstream commands).
+This example uses tree sequences as input (again, feel free to kill this command).

 ```bash
 python disperseNN.py \